 The purpose of the III portion of the curriculum is to engage students in activities that will foster the skills of life-long learning essential for practicing physicians in the 21st century.
 Students will gain experience generating questions related to the practice of medicine and exploring the various methods available to resolve such questions.
 The student is strongly urged to select a topic of particular interest and to investigate the subject independently, utilizing the advice of a faculty advisor and other resources in the WWAMI community.
 This is a unique opportunity for students to choose both the content and form of their learning and to pursue an interest that may not be included elsewhere in the curriculum.

-Selective 1: Data Gathering/Hypothesis-driven Inquiry
+Selective 1: Data Gathering/Hypothesis Driven Inquiry

 This selective can take the form of a basic laboratory study, a survey, secondary analysis of an existing dataset, a chart review, a qualitative study or a prospective clinical trial.
 The research can be initiated by the student or by the advising faculty member, as long as the student has an independent role and makes an intellectual contribution to the project.
 Students selecting this option can expect to learn the steps and logic involved in trying to resolve an empirical question through data collection and analysis.
 Students will learn how to conduct research in a way that conforms with human or animal use regulations.

-Selective 2: Critical Review of the Literature
+Selective 2: Systematic Literature Review

-A critical review of the literature poses an unresolved scientific question relevant to the practice of clinical medicine and attempts to answer that question using evidence published in medical literature.
+A systematic review of the literature poses an unresolved scientific question relevant to the practice of clinical medicine and attempts to answer that question using evidence published in medical literature.
 Particular attention is paid to the methods of the studies reviewed in addition to the results.
 Alternatively, students can use published literature and other sources to analyze an issue in medicine or to perform an historical investigation.

 Students choosing Selective 2 learn how to use medical databases effectively.
 They learn how the population and methods employed in a study affect the interpretation of study results.
 In addition, they will learn how to synthesize information from a variety of sources in the form of an evidence table to draw a reasonable conclusion.